shenhuiying2017/azure-docs.es-es/articles/marketplace-publishing/marketplace-publishing-portals.md

 <properties
-   pageTitle="Información general de los diversos portales necesarios para crear una oferta en Marketplace | Microsoft Azure" description="Información general de los diversos portales necesarios para crear una oferta en Marketplace" services="marketplace-publishing" documentationCenter="" authors="HannibalSII"
+   pageTitle="Overview of the various portals needed to create an offer for the Marketplace | Microsoft Azure" description="Overview of the various portals needed to create an offer for the Marketplace" services="marketplace-publishing" documentationCenter="" authors="HannibalSII"